joargp/accli/README.md

 Add `--json` to most commands to output JSON (including errors).

+## Agent-Ready

+Designed for coding agents and automation: structured `--json` output on all commands, distinct exit codes (0=success, 1=runtime, 2=validation, 10=auth), machine-readable error codes, and persistent calendar IDs for reliable targeting.

 ## Notes

 - macOS only (`darwin`), because it uses `osascript` + EventKit.